headaches

 At some point, just about everyone has experienced the pain and frustration of a headache.
 But for an ailment that affects nearly everyone at any age, headaches—and the best ways to treat them—still aren’t fully understood.

-“We don’t know 100-percent why one person gets, say, a migraine headache, and someone else doesn’t,” says Dace Zvirbulis, M.D., a neurologist with Henry Ford Health.
-“We do know, though that a migraine is a genetic neurologic disease.
-Patients with migraine headache have a brain that is more sensitive and susceptible to environmental changes, which can trigger a migraine attack.”
+“We don’t know 100% why one person gets, say, a migraine headache, and someone else doesn’t,” says Dace Zvirbulis, M.D., a neurologist with Henry Ford Health.
+“We do know, though, that a migraine is a genetic neurologic disease.
+Patients with migraine headaches have a brain that is more sensitive and susceptible to environmental changes, which can trigger a migraine attack.”

 Neurologists divide headaches into two categories: Primary headaches and secondary headaches.
-Primary headaches are the kind that most people are familiar with and are not due to any other cause.
-They’re common, non-threatening, recurrent headaches and comprise about 90 percent of headache cases.
-Secondary headaches are those caused by a separate medical condition such as a concussion or brain tumor.
+Primary headaches, which make up 90% of headache cases, are recurrent, non-threatening headaches that are not due to any other cause.
+Secondary headaches are those caused by a separate medical condition.

 Characterized by mild to moderate pain, a tension headache typically affects the whole head, though many feel tightness or pressure specifically in the forehead.
 They typically last anywhere from 30 minutes to a few days, but the pain is rarely so severe that people cannot go about their daily lives.